subinoybiswas/friend.ly/README.md

 ## Contributing
 Contributions to friend.ly are welcome!
 If you find any bugs, have feature requests, or want to contribute code, please open an issue or submit a pull request to the project repository.

-## License
-The friend.ly project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
-Feel free to use, modify, and distribute the code as per the terms of the license.